TruStacks/trustacks/README.md

 If you are interested in contributing to TruStacks please join our [Community](https://discord.gg/usgjQj7QTd) to get involved.

 | <small>⚠ TruStacks is early alpha software and is not recommended for use in production systems.
-We provide provide no guarantees of API stability until we reach a stable v1.0+.</small>
+We provide no guarantees of API stability until stable v1.0.</small>